Bedok MRT station: Details

-Similar to EWL stations in the east, Bedok has a dome-shaped roof; it has been compared by The Straits Times to a caterpillar in one article and a rib cage in another article.
-The design was an attempt by the MRT Corporation (MRTC) to give the stations on the EWL an "attractive look".
-The platform is also column-free so that it gives commuters "maximum visibility of the area and ease of movement".
-Additionally, as a part of SMRT's heritage-themed artwork showcase Comic Connect, the station features a mural created by students from APSN Katong school.
-The mural showcases Bedok's history and landmarks such as the Bedok Reservoir, Opera and Frankel residential estates, and Simpang Bedok–a former village turned food hub.
+Similar to most Phase IIA stations, Bedok has a dome-shaped roof.
+(Note: The exception is Eunos, which has a traditional Malay-style roof.)
+The roof – which spans 23 m across the platform and tracks – is made of a 7 m high parabolic arched canopy supported by 25 precast concrete ribs at 6.25 m centres, with a 150 mm thick roof slab between the ribs.
+The design was an attempt by the MRTC to give the stations on the EWL an "attractive look"; The Straits Times has compared it to a caterpillar in one article and a rib cage in another article.
+Additionally, as a part of SMRT's heritage-themed artwork showcase Comic Connect, the station features a mural created by students from APSN Katong school, which showcases Bedok's history and landmarks such as the Bedok Reservoir, Opera and Frankel residential estates, Simpang Bedok (a former village turned food hub), and the NEWater Visitor Centre.
+The process, from research to submission, took two to three weeks, and the mural was unveiled at the station in June 2024.